-There are several contributing factors to ocean dumping.
+There are several contributing factors to ocean dumping or marine dumping.
 Carelessness, ignorance, and lack of effective disposal systems are just some of the biggest causes.
-Since 70% of the earth is filled with water, the oceans and the seas continue to face all manner of dumping especially in terms of waste material deposits from industries, sewerage, tankers and factories.
-The dumping of trash such as plastics and construction waste has also aggravated the situation.
-It is not a new environmental concern: as a matter of fact, it continues to escalate.
-Here are the cited causes and effects of ocean dumping including solutions to the matter.
+Since 70% of the earth is filled with water, the oceans and the seas continue to face all manner of dumping, especially in terms of waste material deposits from industries, sewerage, tankers, and factories.

-Ocean is more ancient than the mountains, and freighted with the memories and the dreams of Time
+Ocean is more ancient than the mountains, and freighted with the memories and the dreams of Time~ H.P.
+Lovecraft

 Causes of Ocean Dumping

 Some of the main contributors to ocean dumping include the following:

 The various cargo activities at the port persistently contribute to the problem of ocean dumping.
 Dumping often takes place from the cargo that sweeps from the ships as they leave the port.

 In most cases, it occurs during the removal of wastes such as slag, coal, and limestone from the deck.
 This is one of the unstoppable activities at the port that incessantly contributes to ocean dumping.